GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 A Maven dependency graph is a graph data structure where
 - Node: a node is a Maven artifact identified by [Maven coordinates][1] such as `com.example.foo:bar:1.5.4`.
-- Edge: a directed edge is a dependency from one Maven artifact to another.
+- Edge: a directed edge is a dependency from one Maven artifact (_source_ of the edge) to another Maven artifact (_target_ of the edge).

-  A dependency has a boolean attribute `optional` and a string attribute `scope`, among other properties listed in [POM Reference: Dependencies][2].
+  A dependency has a boolean attribute `optional` and an enum attribute `scope`, among other properties listed in [POM Reference: Dependencies][2].

   Self-loops are not possible.
 A parallel edge is allowed but is dropped in the model.

 ### Graph Construction

-Given a ordered list of Maven artifacts, a Maven dependency graph is constructed in the following manner:
+Given an ordered list of Maven artifacts, `DependencyGraphBuilder` constructs a Maven dependency graph in the following manner:

 1. Start with a graph with nodes of the Maven artifacts in the list.
    The nodes are called _initial nodes_.
 2. Pick up an unvisited node in a graph in breadth-first manner.
-3. By reading dependencies of the node, add new nodes corresponding to the target Maven artifacts, identified by Maven coordinates, if not present.
+3. By reading dependencies of the node,
+   - add new nodes corresponding to the target Maven artifacts, identified by Maven coordinates, if not present.
-4. Add edges from the source node to the target nodes of the Maven artifacts.
+   - add edges from the source node to the target nodes of the Maven artifacts.
-3. Repeat the step 2-4, until all nodes are visited in the breadth-first traversal.
+4. Repeat step 2-3, until all nodes are visited in the breadth-first traversal.

 A graph construction may _fail_ when there is a problem in constructing a graph (see below).